Last updated on .

 Church of San Joaquín

 The beautiful brick Church of San Joaquín (Iglesia de San Joaquín), sits on one corner of the plaza.
-Its size surprised me when I entered because it seemed way too big for this small town.
+It was built in 1806.
+When I entered I was surprised at its size because it seemed way too big for this small town.

 There are two long rows full of pews.
 I had a look at the main altar and admired some of the simple stained glass windows.